antirez/ST77xx-pure-MP/README.md

 software level.

-Normally these displays native orientation is portrait (vertical), so for instance if I have a 128x160 diplay, by default it will show its content oriented as a tall rectangle.
+Normally these displays native orientation is portrait (vertical), so for instance if I have a 128x160 display, by default it will show its content oriented as a tall rectangle.

 The default behavior may be changed at initialization, by passing